FULRO insurgency

 The United Front for the Liberation of Oppressed Races (Front unifié de lutte des races opprimées, abbreviated FULRO) waged a nearly three decade long insurgency against the governments of North and South Vietnam, and later the unified Socialist Republic of Vietnam.
-The FULRO insurgents represented the interests of minority Muslim and Hindu Cham, Christian Montagnards, and Buddhist Khmer Krom against the ethnic Kinh Vietnamese.
-They were supported and equipped by China and Cambodia according to those countries' interests in the Indochina Wars.
+The FULRO insurgents represented the interests of indigenous Muslim and Hindu Cham, Christian-majority Montagnards, and Theravada Buddhist Khmer Krom against the ethnic Kinh Vietnamese.
+They were supported and equipped by China and Cambodia according to those countries' interests in the Indochina wars.

 Background

-The Muslim and Hindu Cham people were the remnants of the Kingdom of Champa, which had been conquered by Vietnam in a series of wars.
-The last remnant of the Cham Kingdom was conquered in 1832 by the expansionist Vietnamese Emperor Minh Mạng.
-The Cham under the Muslim preacher Katip Suma declared a Jihad against the Vietnamese but the uprising was eventually crushed.
-Ethnic Vietnamese colonists settled on Cham land where today they outnumber the native Cham.
+The Muslim and Hindu Cham people were the remnants of the Kingdom of Champa settlers, which had been conquered by Đại Việt in a series of wars.
+The last remnant of the Champa state was conquered in 1832 by the expansionist Vietnamese emperor Minh Mạng.
+The Cham people under the leadership of the Muslim priest Katip Sumat who had returned from Kelantan declared a Jihad against Vietnam but the rebellion was eventually crushed.
+Ethnic Vietnamese colonists settled on Champa land where today they outnumber the native Cham.

-The area of the Mekong Delta and Saigon formerly belonged to the Khmer Kingdom of Cambodia until its annexation by the Vietnamese Nguyễn lords who subsequently settled Vietnamese on the land, where they outnumber the native Khmer Krom.
+The area of the Mekong Delta and Saigon formerly belonged to the Khmer Empire of Cambodia until its annexation by the Vietnamese Nguyễn lords who subsequently settled Vietnamese on the land, where they outnumber the native Khmer Krom.

 The Montagnard peoples of the Central Highlands were mostly ignored by the Vietnamese until the French colonialists started to cultivate cash crops in the Central Highlands.
 The South Vietnamese government of Ngô Đình Diệm began a resettlement program to settle over a million ethnic North Vietnamese Catholic refugees, onto Montagnard lands in the Central Highlands, and the Montagnards opposed this.
+Montagnards began to protest in mass against the South Vietnamese government's colonialism in August 1958, but were harshly-handed by Ngô Đình Diệm's law enforcement forces; many Montagnard leaders were put into jails, such as Y Bhăm Êñuôl, Y Dhơn Adrong, Y Dhê Adrong, Y Nuin Hmok, Y Wick Buôn Ya, Y Het Kpor, Y Tluốp Kpor, Y Sênh Niê, Y Bun Sor, Y Yu Êban, Y Thih Êban, Touneh Yoh, Siu Síp, Paul Nưr, and Nay Luet.
+The government also orchestrated assimilation and discrimination policies over the Montagnards, together fueling more distrust and dissatisfaction toward the regime that grew exponential among indigenous communities.